NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

 ### Motivation
 In response to fierce competition from streaming giants like Netflix and Amazon Prime, Rockbuster Stealth is leveraging its extensive film licenses to launch a cutting-edge online video rental service.
 ### Objective
-Address business questions posed by the Rockbuster Stealth Management Board, guiding the 2020 launch company strategy.
-This includes customer demographics, film preferences, and sales figures.
+Address business questions posed by the Rockbuster Stealth Management Board, guiding the 2020 company online launch strategy.
+The business questions include customer demographics, film preferences, and sales figures of the current company status.
 #### Business questions
 1. Which films contributed the most/least to sales?
 2. What was the average rental duration for all films?